Colorado Elopement Guide (2024)

 What’s an Elopement?

-Couples elope when they decide they want something smaller that a traditional wedding and everyone has their own reasons why.
-There is a very outdated notion that to elope means that you run away with your partner and secretly get married.
+An elopement is a more low-key version of a full-blown wedding.
+Couples elope when they decide they want something smaller than a traditional wedding, and everyone has their own reasons why.
+There is a very outdated notion that to elope means that you run away with your partner and secretly get married, but it doesn’t have to be that way!
 As a Colorado elopement photographer, I have witnessed many elopements that are days full of intention, intimacy, and lots of love.
-No, elopements don’t have to be planned at the very last minute.
-Yes, you can invite your favorite people to celebrate with you.

 Why Elope in Colorado